 THIS Month In elementary

-GOD VIEW:THE CONNECTION BETWEEN SERVICE AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY
+GOD VIEW:THE CONNECTION BETWEEN INDIVIDUALITY AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY

-SERVICE IS A REFLECTION OF THE CHARACTER OF GOD.
+INDIVIDUALITY IS A REFLECTION OF THE CHARACTER OF GOD.

 We start the month by looking closely at Genesis 1:26-28.
 When God created people, He did something special.
 He created them in His image and gave them the job of taking care of creation.

 Bottom Line: God made me in His image.
 We hope to help kids understand that being made in the image of God means we can love, show kindness, be creative, solve problems, and care for others all because we reflect and respond to God’s character.

 In week three, we look at some of what Paul wrote to Timothy in 1 Timothy 4:12.
 Although Timothy was

 a gifted leader, he was young.
 Paul reminds Timothy that he should stay faithful to the task God gave him.
 Even in his youth, Timothy was able to lead the church and point people to Jesus.